gravitational/teleport/docs/4.2/admin-guide.md

 !!! tip "NOTE":
-    As the new auth servers get added to the cluster and the old servers get decommissioned, nodes and proxies will refresh the list of available auth servers and store it in their local cache

-`/var/lib/teleport/authservers.json` .
-The values from the cache file will take

-    precedence over the configuration file.
+    As the new auth servers get added to the cluster and the old servers get decommissioned, nodes and proxies will refresh the list of available auth servers and store it in their local cache `/var/lib/teleport/authservers.json` - the values from the cache file will take precedence over the configuration file.

 We'll cover how to use `etcd` and `DynamoDB` storage back-ends to make Teleport highly available below.